chemeng444/chemeng444.github.io/UNIX/README.md

 ```bash
 rmdir <directory_name>
 ```
 Remove an empty directory.
-Use rm –r to remove recursively, such as if directory contains files (be careful).
+Use rm -r to remove recursively, such as if directory contains files (be careful).
 ___

 ```bash